gohugoio/hugo/content/concept.md

 ### Community

+The "Community" section has been removed as a site navigation item because `/contribute` is now it's own section.
+    * There are now more calls than ever for contributing to Hugo throughout the Hugo docs.
+    *

 ### Tutorials

 * Original page: <http://gohugo.io/tutorials>
-* All installation guides have been consolidated under [/getting-started/installing/]
+* All installation guides have been consolidated under [/getting-started/installing/](/getting-started/installing/)
-    * Installing Hugo shouldn't be considered a separate tutorial
+    * Why?
+Installing Hugo shouldn't be considered a separate tutorial
-    * "Tutorials" is not an intuitive place for end-users to look for this kind of documentation
+    * "Tutorials" is not an intuitive place for end users to look for this kind of documentation
-* All content moved from `/tutorials` edited to reflect a less tutorial-ish style of language (e.g., remove of lines starting with "In this tutorial...")
+* All content moved from `/tutorials` has been edited to reflect a less tutorial-ish style of language (e.g., removal of lines starting with "In this tutorial...")
 * Aliases added to new pages and in-page links updated throughout
+* Remaining Tutorials
+    * Are these worth keeping in their entirety if they reflect (sometimes much) older versions of Hugo?
     * Michael Henderson's "Creating a Theme" website ([current][],[concept][]) has been copy edited and content edited to include the new code block shortcodes.
+Michael did an *amazing* job with this tutorial, and it must have taken him *forever*, but much of the information included in the tutorial is now spread throughout the documentation in more appropriate places.
+Also, because this is an older tutorial, some of the paradigms aren't quite as up to date.
+    * Rick Cogley's still needs to be copy edited a bit, but overall looks good.
+That said, this tutorial was put together before Hugo began implementing it's international features.
+* **Guidelines for New Tutorials**
+    * To keep the content in tutorials maintainable, it's important to set standards on what should be contained within said tutorials when published directly to the Hugo docs.
+(Of course, listing beginning-to-end tutorials in other areas of the website [i.e., press and articles] is a very good idea).
+The following pieces of information should be omitted from full-text tutorials in the Hugo docs because they are better delimited and kept current in other areas:
+        * Explanations directory structure or content organization
+        * Explanations of content formats (namely, `.md`) or front matter
+        * Explanations of how to set up hosting, deployments, or automated deployments (although these make excellent additions to the "Hosting and Deployments" section)
+        * "Using Hugo Shortcodes with Google Sheets or Data-Driven Content" is a better tutorial example than "Getting Up and Running with Hugo" or "Deploying Your Hugo Website with an Apache Server"

 ### Troubleshooting

+* This section still only contains the same two troubleshooting content pages from the current site.
+    * Both pages have been copy edited, and the markdown has been cleaned up for consistency.

 ### Tools

+* Rather than a single-page list, a full "developer tools" section is part of the main navigation and includes the following pages:
+    * Migrate to Hugo.
+List of project-descriptions of community-developed migration tools
+    * Syntax highlighting.
+This builds on the syntax highlighting shortcode used in [/shortcodes/#highlight](/shortcodes/#highlight).
+    * Starter Kits.
+Only two items for now, but this should remain a community-aggregated (and edited) list of kits developed to help new users get up and running.
+    * Frontends.
+Same frontends material previously under "tools."
+Copy edited for consistency.
+    * Editor Plug-ins.
+Same editor plug-ins material found in current documentation.
+Copy edited for consistency.
+    * Search.
+Same search material under "tools" in current documentation.
+Copy edited for consistency.
+    * Other projects.
+This might be worth restructuring since I'm not a fan of catch-all sections or pages.

 ### Hugo Cmd Reference

 This hasn't been touched.
-I'll make the necessary style changes once/if the site is integrated into the Hugo GH repo since these pages are pulled automatically using Viper.
+I'll make the necessary style changes once/if the site is integrated into the Hugo GH repo.
+I believe these pages are pulled automatically using Viper.

 ### Issues & Help